nescott/2024_Candida_albicans_MEC_analysis/README.md

 # *Candida albicans* clinical isolate genomic analysis

 ## Study isolates
-There are 101 *C. albicans* bloodstream isolates analyzed for this project (see "Calbicans_sequencing_paths.txt" for list of isolate IDs).
+There are 101 *C. albicans* bloodstream isolates analyzed for this project.
 All isolates are single colony subcultures from blood cultures collected from UMMC and affiliated hospitals.
 These were collected under IRB IDs STUDY00006473 and STUDY00021428.

 ## Metadata
 Clinical metadata is available for study members in a Box spreadsheet and UMN